Currency & Banking

 The Hungarian forint (HUF) is the currency of Hungary.
 ATM machines are readily available in Budapest and accept most major Visa and MasterCard credit and bank cards.
 If you arrive in Budapest without forints, simply exchange some US dollars for forints at the airport or train station, or withdraw forints from an ATM machine.
 You will likely incur transaction fees with each withdrawal.
 Check with your bank about the least expensive option for withdrawing cash while abroad.

 Personal checks, cashier checks, money orders, etc., cannot be readily exchanged, as international banking is quite slow.
 However, it is a good idea to bring some personal checks along in case, for example, you would need to send in graduate school applications.

 The voltage used in continental Europe is 220 volts, while American appliances run on 110 volts.
 Most recent appliances are “dual voltage,” meaning they can operate on both types of currents.
 Look for a label on your appliance that says something like “100/240V” or “110~220V AC” to make sure that it is dual voltage.
 To use a dual voltage appliance in Hungary, you need an adapter plug (not a converter), since the electrical outlets in Europe are different from those in North America.
 Note that Hungary uses the Type F electrical plug.
 Adapters can be purchased for just a few US dollars.

 You will have internet access in you apartment, which is paid along with your utility fees.
-Most cafés and restaurants have free wi-fi connection, and internet cafés (charging a nominal fee) are available throughout Budapest.
+Most cafés and restaurants have free wi-fi connection.

 The country code for Hungary is 36.
 To dial a Hungarian number from within Hungary or Europe, you must dial +36 (the + sign can be substituted by 00) followed by the area code (1 for Budapest, or 20 or 30 or 70 for mobiles) and a seven digit number.